sonnenhaft/rl-kanban/docs/components/README.md

 ```
 gulp -c rlChart build
 ```
-# Opportunities to Use Components in Cog1 Projects
 We should attempt to integrate as many rlComponents as possible in order to achieve a consistent experience across their applications.

 Here is a list of specific features where rlComponents are used, or could be used: